Thakazhy

-Thakazhy is a village in Alappuzha district in the Indian state of Kerala.
-It is part of the Kuttanad region bound by the backwaters and is located on the banks of the River Pamba.
+Thakazhy is a village in the Alappuzha district in the Indian state of Kerala.
+It is part of the Kuttanad region which is bound by the backwaters and located on the banks of the River Pamba.
 It is the birthplace of the famous writer Thakazhi Sivasankara Pillai, who was popularly known just by his village name.

-There is a small temple called Ennavalyachan to the back side of the famous Dharma sastha temple which is the second famous (belief based) ayyappa temple after sabarimala.
+There is a small temple called Ennavalyachan on the back side of the famous Dharma Sastha temple which is the second famous (belief-based) Ayyappa temple after Sabarimala.

 History

 Thakazhy was a centre of Buddhism during the early days.
 It was under the Chempakassery Kingdom, which is annexed to Travancore by Marthanda Varma.